bokan/facedetection/doc/writing-a-face-detection-api-in-go.md

 > Example above adds another wrapper that returns the middleware function.
 This way we can pass arguments to the middleware.

 Our simple HTTP cache implementation will look like this.
 First, we try to serve the saved response.
-In case of the cache miss, we run the original handler and record the response.
-To achieve this, we need a HTTP response recorder.
+In the case of cache miss, we'll run the original handler and record the response.
+To achieve this, we need an HTTP response recorder.

-`http.ResponseWriter` is an interface that defines `Header`, `WriteHeader` and `Write` methods. `Header` returns the response header that's going to be written by `WriteHeader`. `Write` is used to send the body of the response.
-To record the response, each method in our implementation should pass calls to original `http.ResponseWriter` while recording the parts of the response. `WriteHeader` is going to save the response header and the status code.
+`http.ResponseWriter` is an interface that defines `Header`, `WriteHeader` and `Write` methods. `Header` returns the response header that's going to be written by `WriteHeader`. `Write` is used to send the response body.
+To record the response, each method in our implementation should pass calls to the original `http.ResponseWriter` while recording the parts of the response. `WriteHeader` is going to save a response header and a status code.
 `Write` is going to save a response body to a buffer.

 To keep things simple, our cache won't adhere to the [RFC7234](https://tools.ietf.org/html/rfc7234).
 Cached items won't expire and we